 underlying data and basis for cost estimates and incurred cost;

-depreciation schedules and amortization schedules for non-recurring expenses;
+depreciation schedules and amortization schedules for nonrecurring expenses;

 proposed costs associated with any proposals, invoices, or claims; and

 inventory records.

 Boeing will have the right to examine, reproduce, and audit all such Seller Records at Seller’ facility during regular business hours provided Boeing gives Seller at least thirty (30) days of prior Written Notice.